wanhuz/yuki/README.md

 1. Install Python 3.7 or above
 2. Clone this repository
 3. Run "pip install -r requirements.txt" inside this directory
 4. Copy .env.example into .env and edit it to your specifications.
+(Make sure src_path and dest_path exists!)
-5. Execute using python, "python yuki.py run" to run the script or "python yuki.py cli" to enter interactive session (view record, delete, etc)
+6. Execute using python, "python yuki.py run" to run the script or "python yuki.py cli" to enter interactive session (view record, delete, etc)

 Things to take note